Laravel allows you to add custom drivers for a whole host of its features, such as sessions, database connections,

 });

-Using the afterResolving
+Using the Illuminate\Foundation\Application::afterResolving()

-method, when the
+method, when the Illuminate\Session\SessionManager

-aliases are resolved, the provided callback will be called, which will in turn register the custom driver.
+will be called, which will in turn register the custom driver.

 The provided callback will only be called when resolving the class provided, or its aliases.
 This does not include separate bindings that happen to use the provided class as a concrete.

-Occasionally, the manager will have already been resolved, and as they're typically bound as shared singletons,
+Occasionally, the manager will have already been resolved, and as they're typically bound as shared singletons, the

 callback if it hasn't.